nbd-wtf/obw/README.md

     - open channels, close channels, force-close channels, close channels to specific address
     - route payments without the use of any third-party service, all routing done on the wallet
     - offer to retry payments with increased fee tolerance if the first attempts fail
+  - Private by default
+    - when connecting to Lightning peers, uses a different node identity for each peer
+    - uses a random node identity for each invoice
+    - full TOR support: built-in, no Orbot needed
   - Hosted Channels
     - lightweight credit-based virtual channels that use an open and interoperable protocol
-    - can open hosted channels to any node that supports the host side of the protocol and can be connected to
+    - can open hosted channels to any node that supports the host side of the protocol
-  - Full TOR support
-    - built-in TOR, no Orbot needed
+    - cannot be traced and do not require capital or chain fee costs
   - Split-payments support
     - the same invoice from A can be paid by multiple wallets (B, C, D and so on) atomically
     - perfect for splitting bills at restaurants